google/kctf/docs/google-cloud.md

 Your cluster should soon be ready, when it is, you can continue with this walkthrough.

-Note: If you are curious and have some spare time, take a look at the [kCTF introduction](https://google.github.io/kctf/introduction.html), which includes a quick 8 minute summary of what kCTF is and how it interacts with Kubernetes.
+  **Note**: If you are curious and have some spare time, take a look at the [kCTF introduction](https://google.github.io/kctf/introduction.html), which includes a quick 8 minute summary of what kCTF is and how it interacts with Kubernetes.

 # Step 2 – Create a challenge
 Now that you have set up a cluster, you can create a challenge.